 Email firstname.lastname@example.org to enquire.

-Lesley Simmonds works as a Senior Lecturer on the undergraduate and postgraduate Criminology and Criminal Justice programmes.
-Lesley promotes employability for students on the programmes, arranging a range of events which bring students into contact with managers and practitioners from the criminal justice field.
+Lesley Simmonds worked as a Senior Lecturer on the undergraduate and postgraduate Criminology and Criminal Justice programmes.
+Lesley's role included promoting employability for students, arranging a range of events which bring students into contact with managers and practitioners from the criminal justice field.

 Lesley completed her BSc (Hons) in Social Policy and Criminal Justice at the University of Plymouth.
 She has since worked as a Lecturer on the Community Justice (Probation Studies) programme, as a part-time Lecturer on a number of criminal justice modules, and as a researcher on a range of projects.
 Her research includes focusing upon the community response to crime; crime prevention/community safety projects; restorative justice; issues relating to the Crime and Disorder Audit process and evaluating the work of the Needle Exchange Service.

 Lesley continued to develop her research on the community response to crime by focusing specifically on the work that Victim Support undertakes.
 Lesley gained a studentship from the University of Plymouth in order to pursue this.
 She was awarded her PhD, Matching Provision to Needs: The Example of Victim Support, in 2005.

 Lesley has reviewed for the 'International Review of Victimology' and 'Crime Prevention and Community Safety: An International Journal'.
 Lesley is a member of the Editorial Board for 'Crime Prevention and Community Safety: An International Journal'.

 Lesley Simmonds taught mainly at stage two of the Criminology and Criminal Justice Studies degree programme, teaching quantitative research methods and victims, victimology and restorative justice.
 Lesley also taught on the MSc Criminology, and supervised a number of PhD students.

 Staff serving as external examiners